MicrosoftDocs/customer-voice/fp-docs/embed-in-web-page.md

 4. Select **Generate code**.
 The embed code is generated as per the selected options.

 5. Select **Copy**, and then paste the embed code into a webpage to embed your survey.
 You must then update the webpage’s source code to render the survey on the webpage.
-For information on how to update the source code, see [Update webpage’s source code](#update-webpages-source-code).
+For information on how to update the source code, see [Update a webpage’s source code](#update-webpages-source-code).

     ![embed a survey in a web page](media/survey-embed.png "Embed a survey in a web page")